People are on the move—some 270 million people currently reside outside of their country of birth—and governments are struggling to adapt.

 Many projects aim to promote economic development in struggling areas, in part to encourage residents not to leave.
 But helping people migrate out of these areas can pave the way for better jobs, educational opportunities, and health.
 And just as the free movement of goods and services yields economic growth, the free movement of labor across boundaries has the potential to benefit not only migrants and their families back home but also the communities receiving them.

-Take sub-Saharan Africa, approximately 70 percent of migrants originate from another developing country.
-Just as the free movement of goods and services yields economic growth, the free movement of labor across boundaries has the potential to benefit migrants, their families, and the communities that host them.
-Yet, there are challenges in realizing this potential.
-For instance, the movement of people can generate political and social tension.
-Moreover, aspiring migrants are constrained by lack of information, scarce resources, and restrictions on their access to a host country’s labor market.
-Finally, there are over 28 million refugees and asylum-seekers who are not leaving their countries by choice.
-They have fled violence or persecution and face steep hurdles to rebuilding their lives as they wait to return home, be permanently resettled, or search elsewhere for opportunity and safety.
+Yet there are challenges in realizing this potential.
+Aspiring migrants are constrained by lack of information, scarce resources for travel and training, and restrictions on their access to a host country’s labor market.
+An influx of newcomers can generate political and social tension.
+And there are more than 29 million refugees and asylum-seekers, who have fled violence or persecution.
+They face steep hurdles to rebuilding their lives as they wait to return home, be permanently resettled, or search elsewhere for opportunity and safety.

 The Migration and Development Initiative (MDI) at the King Center addresses the barriers to making migration a powerful catalyst for development in low-income countries.
 Led by the faculty and researchers at Stanford’s Immigration Policy Lab, MDI pursues research and innovation in four areas: